Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Introduction

-In this paper, we proposed and experimentally verified a feasible optimization method for a practical CV-QKD system with restricted capacity of post-processing.
-Different from the previously proposed method, in our work, for the certain data reconciliation and error correction matrix \textbf{H}, the influences of the $V_A$ on $\beta$ and FER are quantitatively analyzed and experimentally verified.
-This method can be easily applied in a practical CV-QKD system, and the actual achieved SKR deviates only less than 1.6\% from the theoretical optimal value in our experiment.
-Moreover, the proposed method can also be combined with various advanced post-processing technologies to realize a global optimization method for CV-QKD system in software without any hardware modification, such as rate-adaptive algorithm, post-selection and added noise method to further improve the performance of CV-QKD.
+In this paper, we propose and experimentally verify a feasible optimization method for a practical CV-QKD system with a restricted capacity of postprocessing.
+Different from the previously proposed method, in our work, for the certain data reconciliation and error correction matrix \textbf{H}, the influences of $V_A$ on $\beta$ and the FER are quantitatively analyzed and experimentally verified.
+This method can be easily applied in a practical CV-QKD system, and the actual achieved SKR deviates only $<$1.6\% from the theoretical optimal value in our experiment.
+Moreover, the proposed method can be combined with various advanced postprocessing technologies to realize a global optimization method for the CV-QKD system in software without any hardware modification, such as rate-adaptive algorithm, postselection, and add noise method, to further improve the performance of CV-QKD.

-The paper is organized as follows: In Section ~\ref{sec:level2}, we introduce the optimization method for CV-QKD system with homodyne and heterodyne detection, respectively.
-Simulation and experiment performance of the method is shown In Section ~\ref{sec:level3}.
-Finally, we discuss and conclude this paper In Section ~\ref{sec:level4}.
+The paper is organized as follows: In Section ~\ref{sec:level2}, we introduce the optimization method for the CV-QKD system with GG02 and no-switching protocol, respectively.
+In Section ~\ref{sec:level3}, we show the simulation and experimental performance of the method.
+Finally, in Section ~\ref{sec:level4},we discuss and conclude this paper.